 Type 1 Diabetes is usually diagnosed in children and young adults, and was previously known as Juvenile Diabetes.
 With Type 1 Diabetes, the body does not produce insulin.

 With the help of insulin therapy and other treatments, even young children can learn to manage their condition and live long, healthy lives.

 Honest stories about living with Diabetes in WNC

 Diagnosed with Type 2 Diabetes or PreDiabetes?
 You are not alone.
 There are thousands just like you living in Western North Carolina.
 We are gathering their honest stories of hope, inspiration and support and sharing them with you here.
 Check back often for new stories and let us know if you’d like to share yours!

 About ACT Now!

-ACT Now! is a community campaign available in both English and Spanish speaking communities, to raise awareness about Prediabetes and Type 2 Diabetes as well as providing education about prevention for at risk individuals in Buncombe, McDowell and Madison counties.
+ACT Now! is a community campaign available in both English and Spanish to raise awareness about Prediabetes and Type 2 Diabetes.
+ACT Now! is also providing connections, supports and education about prevention in Buncombe, Madison and McDowell counties.

-The vision of ACT Now! is to see a decline in the number of people with Prediabetes and Type 2 Diabetes in our community by empowering at risk individuals to make healthy lifestyle choices in order to improve their quality of life.
+ACT Now! is working to reduce the number of people with Prediabetes and Type 2 Diabetes by supporting communities to build systems that help people before they get sick and by supporting at-risk individuals to make lifestyle choices that improve their health and quality of life.